 Can You Refrigerate Kombucha?

-Kombucha, the fermented tea drink that has taken the health world by storm, is as fascinating as it is delicious.
-But one question many enthusiasts have is: can you refrigerate kombucha?
-Let’s dive into this topic.
+Kombucha, has taken the health world by storm, is as fascinating as it is delicious.
+But one question many have is: can you refrigerate kombucha and why?
+Let’s dive into these topics and more.

 Can You Refrigerate Kombucha?

-The primary reason to refrigerate kombucha is to slow down or completely stop the fermentation process.
+Cold temperatures slow down the activity of the live cultures in kombucha, preventing excessive acid production.
 Once you’ve achieved the taste you like, cooling it down will preserve that flavor.

 If left at room temperature, fermentation continues, increasing acidity and carbonation, potentially making the kombucha too sour or even carbonating it to the point of explosion if bottled.